 - Agree to hire contractors to make the repairs to Offerpad’s specifications

-Note that for especially pricey repairs, you may be required to agree to Offerpad’s repair credit to proceed with the transaction.
+Note that for especially pricey repairs, we may be required to agree to Offerpad’s repair credit to proceed with the transaction.

 Step 5: Closing

 One of Offerpad’s key services is to offer flexible closing dates.
-You can schedule your closing date anywhere from eight to 90 days after accepting Offerpad’s cash offer.
+We can schedule our closing date anywhere from eight to 90 days after accepting Offerpad’s cash offer.

-You can also arrange to stay in your home up to three days after closing through the company’s Extended Stay program.
+We can also arrange to stay in our home up to three days after closing through the company’s Extended Stay program.

-If everything looks good, you can proceed to the closing table.
-You’ll be responsible for paying closing costs (typically 1-3% of the purchase price).
+If everything looks good, we can proceed to the closing table.
+We’ll be responsible for paying closing costs (typically 1–3% of the purchase price).

-Offerpad uses third-party vendors for title services, depending on your location:
+Offerpad uses third-party vendors for title services, depending on the location:

-- In Arizona, Florida, Nevada, and Texas, Offerpad uses First American Title
+- In Arizona, Colorado, Florida, Indiana, Nevada, Tennessee, and Texas, Offerpad uses First American Title

 - In Alabama, Offerpad uses Statewide Title Services